Archived Blog Entry

 Recommendations for the Church of the Nazarene

-Given the preceding, it seems wise for leaders of the Church of the Nazarene to allow discussion of and accept diverse views pertaining to God’s knowledge of the future.
+Given the preceding, it seems wise for leaders of the Church of the Nazarene to allow discussion of diverse views pertaining to God’s knowledge of the future.
 The discussion is important on biblical and theological grounds.

-The Church of the Nazarene’s Arminian/Wesleyan/Holiness history leads many of its members to being sympathetic to Open theology.
+The Church of the Nazarene’s Arminian/Wesleyan/Holiness history leads many of its members to be sympathetic to Open theology.
 At the same time, this history supports the view that God’s exhaustive foreknowledge is compatible with creaturely freedom.

 I recommend that denominational leaders not shy away from discussing various aspects of Open theology.
 Having open discussions of Open theology is important.
 Decisions that leaders and parishioners make with regard to Open theology should be valued.